espocrm/documentation/docs/development/metadata.md

 ## Extending

-Since metadata is merged recursively you can easily redefine JSON objects and arrays in the Custom directory.
+Since metadata is merged recursively you can easily redefine JSON objects and arrays in the `custom` directory.

 You can **append** values to existing arrays by using `"__APPEND__"` string as the first element of array.